Morristown Medical Center

-The cardiology specialists and surgeons at Atlantic Health System Heart Care’s heart valve program, located at Gagnon Cardiovascular Institute at Morristown Medical Center, treat more valve patients than any other hospital in NJ, performing more than 900 valve operations each year and offering many catheter-based alternatives to surgery for some valve problems.
-This places our program in the top three percent of all cardiac surgical programs in the United States.
+Located at Gagnon Cardiovascular Institute at Morristown Medical Center, our interventional cardiologists and surgeons at Atlantic Health System’s structural heart valve program treat more valve patients than any other hospital in New Jersey.
+Performing more than 900 valve operations each year and offering many catheter-based alternatives to surgery for some valve problems places our program in the top 3% of all cardiac structural heart and valve centers in the United States.

-We are one of a few select medical centers in the United States that provide a full range of heart valve treatment options, including the ability to replace or repair the aortic valve, mitral valve and tricuspid valves through a small incision in the groin as opposed to the standard 15-inch incision down the chest.
+We are one of a few select medical centers in the United States providing comprehensive heart valve treatment options.
+These include the innovative procedures to replace or repair the aortic valve, mitral valve and tricuspid valves through a small incision in the groin as opposed to the standard 15-inch surgical incision down the chest.

 Transcatheter Heart Valve Replacement and Repair

-For patients with severe valve disease who are not candidates for conventional valve repair surgery, we offer minimally invasive, catheter-based treatment options.
-Instead of removing the damaged valve, our heart surgeons will replace the valve with an implantable device such as the CoreValve or SAPIEN implant.
-Through small incisions in the leg or chest, the device is inserted via catheter and implanted into the heart.
-Our expert surgeons offer the following catheter procedures:
+For patients with severe valvular disease who are not candidates for conventional valve repair surgery, we offer minimally invasive, catheter-based treatment options.
+Instead of removing the damaged valve, our heart specialists will replace the valve through a small incision in the leg or chest.
+Implantable devices such as the CoreValve or SAPIEN are inserted via a catheter and implanted into the heart.
+Our expert specialists offer the following catheter-based procedures:

-Transcatheter Aortic Valve Replacement (TAVR) – for patients with severe aortic stenosis, we offer a minimally invasive surgical option called TAVR – also known as transcatheter aortic valve implantation (TAVI).
-As one of the first hospitals to offer this surgery, our surgeons have performed more than 400 TAVR procedures.
+Transcatheter Aortic Valve Replacement (TAVR) – for patients with severe aortic stenosis, we offer a minimally invasive option called TAVR.
+As one of the first hospitals to offer this procedure, our interventional cardiologists and surgeons have performed more than 2500 TAVR procedures.

 Transcatheter Tricuspid Valve Repair (TTVR) – we offer transcatheter tricuspid valve repair (TTVR) for patients with tricuspid valve regurgitation.

-These non-surgical techniques can be life-saving for those considered moderate to high-risk for surgical replacement.
-Minimally invasive surgery enables patients to undergo advanced cardiovascular repair with shorter recovery times.
+These non-surgical techniques can be life-saving for those considered low to high-risk for surgical valve replacement.
+Minimally invasive procedures enable patients to undergo advanced cardiovascular repairs with much shorter recovery times.

 Research in Valve Repair

-As a leader in heart valve device research, we continue to advance the treatment of valve disease.
-Our specialists are frequently selected to participate in groundbreaking clinical trials that evaluate next generation procedures and techniques for valve repair.
+As an industry leader in structural heart research, we continue to advance the treatment of valvular heart disease.
+Our interventional cardiologists and surgeons are frequently selected to participate in groundbreaking clinical trials which evaluate next generation devices and techniques for valve repair.
 Our expertise is widely sought, and we train interventional cardiology specialists across the United States and South America.

 To learn about our research studies and clinical trials, visit Atlantic Center for Research >